questionmark/qm-oap-docs/docs/_sources/deliveryodata/feeds.txt

     special Participant role.

 ..  od:feed::   PrintBatches PrintBatch

+    :method GET: read only
+    :filter ID: primary key
+    :filter GroupID: the ID of the group associated with this batch

+    $orderby is *not* supported.

     The PrintBatches feed contains information about a group of users who have been assigned a particular snapshot of an assessment to